guin0x/aiaiaik-ramba/NDVI_aqcuistion_&_processing/README.md

 6. **Transform the tiles to match binary files**
    - Rotate and scale NDVI tiles to match the orientation of binary classification tiles (river flow oriented top to bottom).
    - **Function/Notebook Used**:
-     - `transform_image.ipynb` performs the transformation using functions adapted from Antonio’s repository.
+     - `transform_ndvi.ipynb` performs the transformation using functions adapted from Antonio’s repository.